top of page

 Culver City, CA 90232

 The museum is known for its unique and unusual exhibits, which often focus on obscure or obscurely related subjects.
-The museum's exhibits range from historical artifacts to contemporary artworks and are presented in a way that encourages visitors to question their own understanding of the world.
-The museum is also known for its unconventional approach to exhibitions and its use of unconventional materials and techniques.
+The museum's exhibits range from historical artifacts to contemporary artworks and are presented in a way that encourages visitors to question their understanding of the world.
+The museum is also recognized for its innovative approach to exhibitions and its utilization of unconventional materials and techniques.
 Some of the exhibits at the Museum of Jurassic Technology have included a collection of micro-miniature sculptures, a display of rare and unusual plants, and an exhibit on the history of the homing pigeon.

 10101 Jefferson Boulevard